Pricing

 CONTENTS

 CS can use MEDDPICC as the common language to communicate with the wider GTM team.
-It ensures harmony throughout the Closing and Implementation stages and allows for essential information to be passed from the sales team to the post-sales team.
+It ensures harmony throughout the Closing and Implementation stages and allows essential information to be passed from the sales team to the post-sales team.

 With that, we are nearing the end of our series on the Go To Market team, but we’re not quite there yet!
 Join us next time for the final installment on RevOps!